-If you want to associate additional volumes to the RVG after creating the RVG, use the vradmin addvol command.
+Use the vradmin addvol command to associate additional volumes, if any, to the RVG.
+To associate additional encrypted volumes to encrypted RVG, use the -encrypted option with the vradmin addvol command.

-See "Associating a volume to a Replicated Data Set" on page 274.
+See "Associating a volume to a Replicated Data Set" on page 204.